Arbala-Security/Zscaler-add-Domains-to-URL-Category/README.md

 * **Integration Account Name**: This can be left as “Zscaler-Logicapp” or you may change it.

 * **Integration Account Pricing Tier**: You will need to select your Integration Account pricing tier here.
-Note that there are a limited number of free Integration Accounts you are alloted and you will need to select a higher tier if you have used these up.
+Note that there are a limited number of free Integration Accounts you are allotted and you will need to select a higher tier if you have used these up.

 * **Playbook Name**: This can be left as “Zscaler-add-Domains-to-URL-Category” or you may change it.